← Back to 史記

 使

 After five years, they attacked Yue.
-King Goujian of Yue welcomed and attacked them, defeated Wu at Gusu, wounded Helü's finger, and the army retreated.
+King Goujian of Yue met them in battle, defeated Wu at Gusu, wounded Helü's finger, and forced the army to retreat.
 Helü, ill from his wound and about to die, told Crown Prince Fu Chai: 'Do you forget that Goujian killed your father?'
 Fu Chai replied: 'I dare not forget.'
 That night, Helü died.
-Fu Chai, having been established as king, made Bo Pi grand steward and practiced battle archery.
+After Fuchai became king, he made Bo Pi grand steward and drilled his troops in warfare and archery.
 After two years, he attacked Yue and defeated Yue at Fu Qiu.
-King Goujian of Yue then, with his remaining five thousand troops, dwelt atop Kuaiji.
-He made Grand Master Zhong send thick bribes to Wu's grand steward Pi to request peace and sought to entrust his state as minister and concubine.
-The Wu king was about to permit it.
-Wu Zixu remonstrated: 'King Goujian in his character is able to endure hardship.
-If the king does not extinguish them now, later he must regret it.''
+King Goujian of Yue then withdrew with his remaining five thousand troops to Mount Kuaiji.
+He had the grandee Zhong send rich gifts to Wu's grand steward Pi to request peace, offering to hand over his state and serve as a vassal.
+The Wu king was about to agree.
+Wu Zixu remonstrated: 'King Goujian is a man who can endure hardship.
+If Your Majesty does not destroy him now, you will surely regret it later.'
 The Wu king did not listen and used Grand Steward Pi's plan to make peace with Yue.

 17

 Five years later, the Wu king heard that Duke Jing of Qi had died and ministers were contending for favor, with the new ruler weak.
 He raised troops and attacked Qi to the north.
-Wu Zixu remonstrated: 'Goujian eats no double flavors, mourns the dead and asks about the ill.
-Moreover, he wishes to use this.
-If this person does not die, he must become a calamity for Wu.
-Now Wu having Yue is like a person having an abdominal heart disease.
-The king does not put Yue first but strives for Qi—is this not also mistaken!''
+Wu Zixu remonstrated: 'Goujian eats no second dish, mourns the dead and visits the sick.
+He means to put all this to use.
+If this man is not killed, he will surely become a calamity for Wu.
+For Wu to have Yue beside it is like a man carrying a disease in his heart and belly.
+Yet Your Majesty does not deal with Yue first, and instead devotes himself to Qi.
+Is this not a mistake?'
 The Wu king did not listen and attacked Qi.
 He greatly defeated the Qi troops at Ailing, then awed the rulers of Zou and Lu and returned.
 He increasingly estranged Wu Zixu's strategies.

 18